 Some restaurants will hire a server based on simple interview questions such as, “Do you have experience?” or “Can you work weekends?”
 But it’s usually not that easy.
 You should always go into a server job interview expecting to have an in-depth discussion with your potential employer about your experience and skills.

 As a server, you have to bring a lot to the table (#sorrynotsorry.
 We’ll never 86 that joke).
-Being a great server requires a unique combination of traits and skills including thinking on your feet, staying calm under pressure.
-Knowing how to read people, excellent prioritization and communication skills, and a personality that makes guests feel relaxed and confident in the great experience they’re going to have.
+Being a great server requires a unique combination of traits and skills including thinking on your feet, staying calm under pressure, knowing how to read people, excellent prioritization and communication skills, and a personality that makes guests feel relaxed and confident.

 Below are a few commonly asked server interview questions (and answers) to help you nail your next server interview!